Safari Keeps Crashing on iPad? Solved!

 The last method to fix the iPad Safari keeps crashing is to restore the iPad via iTunes.
 Restoring an iPad can get rid of most issues, whereas it will erase all your iPad content concurrently.
 If you are going to use this method, backing up your iPad would be a wise choice if you don't want any loss of data.
 The following are the detailed steps.

-Step 1: Connect your iPad to a computer and launch iTunes.
+- Step 1.
+Connect your iPad to a computer, trust your computer by entering the lock screen passcode, and launch iTunes.

 The Bottom Line

-The tutorial lists out 9 solutions for the Safari keeps crashing on iPad error.
+The tutorial lists out 10 solutions for the Safari keeps crashing on iPad error.
 These solutions are carefully studied, which can successfully fix the issue.
 Even if all other ways may not help, TunesKit iOS System Recovery must be a promise.
+It is a professional iOS system repair tool that can easily fix any iOS-related issues with ease.
 You can also leave us a comment below, and we would be glad to help you.